• GCSE/IGCSE Maths

 I have been tutoring GSCE and A level Maths as well as A level Further Maths and STEP since September 2018.
 Additionally, I provide interview prep for Oxbridge.

-I also helped teach STEP at a school in London last year and during my time in Cambridge I volunteered to help out in local schools as part of the STIMULUS program.
+I also helped teach STEP at a school in London during my MSc and during my time in Cambridge I volunteered to help out in local schools as part of the STIMULUS program.

 I was born in Cyprus to an American mom and a Cypriot dad, and I am thus bilingual.
 I spent half of my childhood in New York, until I returned to Cyprus when I was 10 years old.
 I attended high school in Cyprus at a private English school (the Grammar School, Nicosia).
 I completed my A levels at the Grammar School in Maths, Further Maths, Physics and Chemistry achieving A* in all four.
 I also received the highest subject mark in A level Maths in the world as well as the highest subject mark in Cyprus for Further Maths and Physics.
 After 18 months conscription in the Cypriot National Guard I went on to complete my BA in Mathematics at the University of Cambridge, where I attained a first class degree.
 I then moved on to attain an MSc in Statistics with Distinction at Imperial College London.
 At Imperial I was awarded the Winton Capital Prize for the Best MSc Statistics student.
 I am currently a PhD student in the statistics section at Imperial whilst tutoring part-time.